 In June 2011, the Financial Accounting Standards Board (FASB) issued a new accounting standard that eliminates the option to present other comprehensive income (OCI) in the statement of stockholders' equity and instead requires net income, the components of OCI, and total comprehensive income to be presented in either one continuous statement or in two separate, but consecutive, statements.
 The standard also requires that items reclassified from OCI to net income be presented on the face of the financial statements.
 However, in December 2011, the FASB finalized a proposal to defer the requirement to present reclassifications from OCI to net income on the face of the financial statements and require that reclassification adjustments be disclosed in the notes to the financial statements, consistent with the existing disclosure requirements.
 The deferral does not change the requirement to present net income, components of OCI, and total comprehensive income in either one continuous statement or two separate but consecutive statements.
 This guidance is effective for the periods beginning after December 15, 2011 and early application is permitted.
 We have elected to adopt the requirements early with retrospective application.
 As of the year ending December 31, 2011, we have presented total comprehensive income in two separate, but consecutive, statements.
-Refer to the consolidated statements of operations and consolidated financial statements and did not have any impact on our financial position, results of operations or liquidity.
+Refer to the consolidated statements of operations and consolidated statements of comprehensive income for this revised presentation.
+The adoption of this standard only required a change in the presentation or liquidity.